cse-labs/res-edge-labs/docs/Res-Edge-Overview.md

 - Defining policies and assigning them to clusters based on business needs
 - Observing clusters and apps based on business hierarchies

-ResEdge plans to address these gaps with the addition of a centralized "Inventory Service" and associated operator workloads running within clusters to provision, manage, apply policy to, and observe clusters in groups instead of individually.
+Res-Edge plans to address these gaps with the addition of a centralized "Inventory Service" and associated operator workloads running within clusters to provision, manage, apply policy to, and observe clusters in groups instead of individually.
 A centralized Inventory service will follow standard GitOps patterns, however, these are now orchestrated on groups of clusters providing platform operators the necessary levers needed to operate on many clusters at once instead of individually.

 A key capability for cluster groups is the ability for platform operators to define hierarchies that align with business needs or scenarios.
 Business aligned groups will help platform operators organize infrastructure to match business expectations, and when plumbed into the observability layer, analyzing application and cluster operations by business scenario much easier.